Photo:

 Easter baskets for babies are a bit ridiculous but a lot of fun to put together.
 This carrot teether would be so cute in a photo of your baby in their first Easter outfit.

-Parents and kids will love these adorable bath bombs with calming scents that will help kids sleep.
-This set comes with bath bombs in three different shapes — a cloud, a rainbow and a yellow duck.
-They are made with organic ingredients and are suitable for every skin type.
+Parents and kids will love these adorable bath bombs with calming scents.
+This set comes with bath bombs in different colors with scents including grapefruit, rose, bluebell, coconut, mint and more.
+They are made with natural ingredients such as organic shea butter and essential oils.

 These sweet-scented lip balms will be sure to bring a smile to their faces — and will also come in handy over the spring.
 Flavors include grape, cotton candy, vanilla and strawberry.